author/shell/README.md

     }
   },
   handler (metadata, callback) {
-    // ... this is where your command actually runs ...
+    // ... this is where your command actually does something ...

     // Data comes from @author.io/arg lib.
 It looks like:
     // {